Timeline of the New By-district Voting Map

 Here are the draft map plans that were considered (the numbering may be different from the final plan):

-- Then the Acrobat PDF reader that's built-in to the browser would take over and provide endless zoom capability.
+- The Acrobat PDF reader that's built-in to the browser would take over and provide much higher detail.
 (You can edit the zoom feature under the view tab)

 As you may know, the Goleta Sanitary District is transitioning to a district-based elections of directors.